-Buy or Construct Your Own Alcohol Still
+Buy or Construct Your Own Moonshine Still

 - An alcohol still should be equipped with a steam thermometer, otherwise the still cannot be used appropriately to distill alcohol.
 Without a thermometer the heads and tails cannot be separated accurately with ease.

 - Position of the steam thermometer: The alcohol content of the steam and thereby the temperature of the steam depends on the difference in height to the surface of the boiling mash.
 Thus only the temperature of the steam at the highest point of the still correlates to the alcohol content of the distillate.
 So the thermometer has to be mounted at the highest point of the alcohol still.
 The steam must flow around the measuring point of the thermometer, this is the case just below the turnoff to the condenser.
 After the temperature measurement the steam pipe shouldn’t rise further.
 If you mount the thermometer far below the highest point of the vapor, you will measure wrong temperatures, the discrepancy can be 10 °C or even more.